 The program values the ability to work competently, maturely, conscientiously, and with empathy within a team setting.
-Beginning with the next cohort, the program will request all applicants to complete the online CASPer test.
-This examination will provide the

-Admissions Committee with a way to review applicants' interpersonal skills fairly and reliably.
+The program requests all applicants to complete the online CASPer test.
+This examination provides the Admissions Committee with a way to review applicants' interpersonal skills fairly and reliably.